Semi-Quantum Money: Quantum Lightning with Bolt-to-Certificate Implies Public Semi-Quantum Money

-\begin{definition}[Public semi-quantum money] We define public semi-quantum money as any secure interactive public quantum money scheme that has classical minting and two types of verification, denoted $\qverify$ and $\cverify$, such that in the end of $\qverify$ the banknote is not destroyed (meaning it could pass further verifications), and that $\cverify$ is a classical verification which destroys the banknote and can only be performed between a user and a bank (for classical minting and verification as defined in \cref{def:semi_classical}).
+\begin{definition}[Public semi-quantum money] We say that a protocol with the bank has classical minting (resp. verification) if the bank is classical in $\mint$ (resp. $\verify$).
+We define public semi-quantum money as any secure interactive public quantum money scheme that has classical minting and two types of verification, denoted $\qverify$ and $\cverify$, such that in the end of $\qverify$ the banknote is not destroyed (meaning it could pass further verifications), and that $\cverify$ is a classical verification which destroys the banknote and can only be performed between a user and a bank.
 In $\qverify$ no party receives the private key, and in $\cverify$ the bank receives the private key while the user does not. \end{definition}